How Nature Reduces Risk and Strengthens Coastal Economies

-Some habitats, like coral and shellfish reefs, are especially important to ocean health, coastal economies and human well-being.
-Yet, these habitats are also extremely threatened, Conservancy scientists, restoration experts, partners and volunteers are working to turn the tide – restoring coastal habitats that can help:
+The Nature Conservancy is a leader in marine restoration with coral, mangrove, sea grass, shellfish and other habitat restoration projects ongoing around the globe.
+Some habitats, like coral and shellfish reefs, are especially important to ocean health, coastal economies and human well-being, yet, these habitats are also extremely threatened, Conservancy scientists, restoration experts, partners and volunteers are working to turn the tide, protecting and restoring the habitats that support us.

 The Nature Conservancy and NOAA are restoring clam populations, which is helping coastal habitats and communities thrive.

 View a slideshow of images showing how restoration works for communities and nature around the globe.